ivan0627/ivan0627/README.md

 - 👋 Hi, I’m Ivan
-- 🌱 I’m currently in a FullStack learning path
+- 🌱 I’m a FullStack learning path, I consider myself stronger at Front-end
 - 💞️ I’m looking to collaborate on any projects related to web development
 - 👀 This is my LinkedIn https://www.linkedin.com/in/iván-santiago-galindo-679484168/
 - 📫 How to reach me: santiagog0627@gmail.com / igalind51753@universidadean.edu.co